Plagiarism, Writing, and Citing Tutorial

 How long do I have to complete the course?
 Is my access limited to a certain timeframe?

-Once you register for the course, you will have 120 days (approximately four months) to complete the course.
-You can access the course 24 hours a day, seven days a week during the 120 days.
+Once you register for the course, you will have 30 days to complete it.
+During these 30 days, you can access the course 24 hours a day, seven days a week.
 The exact date your access expires will be indicated in the "course summary" box on the course description page.

 Who will accept credit for this course?

 Some organizations may accept this continuing education course as meeting their institutional requirements.
 This decision is left to the discretion of the employer or academic institution.
-You must confirm your employer or academic institution will accept the certificate from this course.
-Des Moines University does not guarantee your organization will accept the certificate.
+You must confirm that your employer or academic institution will accept the certificate for this course.
+DMU does not guarantee your organization will accept the certificate.

 Will my employer, licensing board, or higher education institution accept this course as part of their required criteria?

-Am I able to receive continuing education credit for the Plagiarism, Writing and Citing Tutorial?
+Can I receive continuing education credit for the Plagiarism, Writing, and Citing Tutorial?

 Terms of Use and Privacy Policy